 » Get this app: SMOKE FREE

-If you’re at all interested in wellness, you know that smoking is more or less the anti-wellness habit.
+If you’re at all interested in wellness, you know that smoking is more or less an anti-wellness habit.
 It’s hard to find time to link to 60 years of research on why smoking is terrible for your health (and the health of others around you), but suffice it to say that smoking is the leading cause of preventable disease, disability, and death in the United States.
 If stress is an issue in your life, smoking will exacerbate the issue.
-While smoking temporarily raises dopamine levels, it also interferes with the brain’s ability to create dopamine, leading to long term decrease in dopamine levels.
+While smoking temporarily raises dopamine levels, it also interferes with the brain’s ability to create dopamine, leading to a long-term decrease in dopamine levels.
 Smoking also increases physical stress on the body – the Cleveland Clinic warns that smoking increases your heart rate and blood pressure.

 The Smoke Free app helps smokers track their smoking triggers, as well as improvements in health and money saved.
 It also gives helpful tips on how to quash cravings for nicotine.
 (Mindfulness and exercise are two sure methods.)